PaulARCELIN/Projet-14-HRnet/README.md

 ### `npm start`

 Runs the app in the development mode.\

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+It will say that something is already ruynning on this port and will open [http://localhost:3001] to run the app

 The page will reload when you make changes.\
 You may also see any lint errors in the console.